NORTH CAROLINA ART THERAPY INSTITUTE

 Hillary Rubesin, MA, LPC, REAT

-Hillary Rubesin received her MA in Expressive Therapies and Mental Health Counseling from Lesley University in 2008, and, since that time, has utilized intermodal arts forms (i.e. visual art, drama, music, songwriting, storytelling, videography, movement, and creative writing) to promote mental health in various therapeutic settings including schools, nursing homes, outpatient counseling centers, hospitals, and community health programs.
+Hillary Rubesin received her MA in Expressive Therapies and Mental Health Counseling from Lesley University.
+She utilizes diverse arts forms (i.e. visual art, drama, music, songwriting, storytelling, videography, movement, and creative writing) to promote mental health in various therapeutic settings.

-Hillary works primarily in local school systems with newly-arrived refugee and immigrant students, and also leads expressive arts groups for refugee women within the greater community.
-Hillary also co-facilitates the Arts and Peer Support Group, a free, weekly, outpatient arts group for adults living with severe and persistent mental illness.
-She is currently a PhD candidate in the Expressive Therapies division at Lesley University, conducting arts-based participatory action research with refugee women from Burma.
+Currently, Hillary works in local school systems with newly-arrived refugee and immigrant students, and also leads community-based expressive arts groups for refugee women.
+Hillary co-facilitates the Arts and Peer Support Group, a free, weekly, outpatient arts group for adults living with severe and persistent mental illness.
+She is also a PhD candidate in the Expressive Therapies division at Lesley University, conducting arts-based participatory action research with refugee women from Burma.

 Courtney Powers, MA, LPCA, ATR

 Courtney has provided art therapy services with the Art Therapy Institute since 2010.

 She facilitates individual art therapy with newly immigrated children and adolescents.
 Courtney also co-leads weekly outpatient expressive arts groups for adults living with mental illness.
 In addition, she works with the Memory Care Program for older adults facing Alzheimer’s and dementia.

 Stacey has a Master of Public Administration from UNC-Chapel Hill and an MA in Counseling from North Carolina Central University.
 She has worked with a range of populations, including children, adolescents, adults, and couples.